 e) Easily interface additional RAM, ROM,I/O ports.

 a) Microcontrollers have got more complex architecture than that of microprocessors.

 b) Only perform a limited number of executions simultaneously.

 d) Cannot interface high power devices directly.

-Microcontrollers are widely used in modern electronics equipments.
-Some basic applications of microcontroller is given below.
+Some basic applications of a microcontroller are given below.

 a) Used in biomedical instruments.

 c) Used as a peripheral controller in PC.

 d) Used in robotics.